Thabit-Habeebah/Bike_Buyers_Analysis/README.md

 ## Conclusion
-From the analysis above, it has shown that the total number of people taken into consideraton is 985.
-Out of this 985, we have 487 females and 498 males both with an average age of 44 years.
-The total regions included are Europe, North America and Pacific with North America having the highest population which is 508
+From the analysis above,it has shown on the graph that people who live 0-1 miles away from there place of work purchased the highest number of bikes because they contibute 19.9%  out of 48.12 % that purchased a bike this could be because of their population.
+The average income of a manager is #87,000 which is the highest then the second highest is the professors who receive on average #75,000 this might be because of the level of knowlegde over the years compared to the clerical staffs, skilled manual and the manual labourers.